oroinc/documentation/platform/architecture/customization/how_to_customize.rst

 Prepare for Source Code Customization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+TODO replace the link once the topic is ported to the OroCommerce

-Before you begin customizing you Oro application, follow the guidance provided in the :ref:`Custom Application <custom-oro-application>` topic to set up your custom application repository for version control, and install Oro application from your custom repository.
+Before you begin customizing you Oro application, follow the guidance provided in the `Custom Application <https://oroinc.com/doc/orocrm/current/dev-guide/custom-application>`_ topic to set up your custom application repository for version control, and install Oro application from your custom repository.

 Running the application in development mode (via the `http://<oro-application-base-url>/app_dev.php/` link) helps you debug and test your customization steps.